scotentSD/scotentSD.github.io/_posts/2020-05-18-Invisible-disabilities.md

 ![various symbols illustrating different disabilities like bipolar, Crohn's, fibromyalgia](/images/a11y/other-symbols.png)

-They regularly face problems in public places and at work because people don't realise there are some things they can't do.
+People with invisible disabilities regularly face problems in public places and at work because others don't realise there are some things they can't do.

 ## Public places: Priority seats in transports, accessible toilets and disabled parking spaces